DasDarkLord/xyraith/docs/bytecode.md

     // do more later
 }]
 ```
+When all constants are done, put `0x00` to indicate the end of the constant table.
 ## Basic Blocks
-Xyraith's bytecode is split into "basic blocks".
+Xyraith's code is split into "basic blocks".
 This is the format for them:
 ```
 /* block header */
 0x00